zendesk/sell-custom-objects-invoices-app/doc/pt3.md

 }
 ```

-Both actions make `DELETE` requests to APIs, [Delete Object record](https://developer.zendesk.com/rest_api/docs/sunshine/resources#delete-object-record)  & [Delete  Relation record](https://developer.zendesk.com/rest_api/docs/sunshine/relationships#delete-relationship-record), and require `id` of given object.
+DELETE requests are made to the [Delete Object record](/rest_api/docs/sunshine/resources#delete-object-record) and [Delete  Relation record](/rest_api/docs/sunshine/relationships#delete-relationship-record) endpoints, requiring the `id` of given object.

 As before, a `client` performing the request is an instance of  [ZAF Client](https://developer.zendesk.com/apps/docs/core-api/client_api#zaf-client-api) initialised in `<App>` component and passed as an argument.

-### Summary
-In this part of the tutorial we have guided you through the implementation of the showcase  application and explained how to perform basic  CRUD actions on [Custom  Objects API](https://developer.zendesk.com/rest_api/docs/sunshine/custom_objects_api) from within Sell App framework  app.
+This tutorial has explained app implementation details how to perform basic CRUD actions using the [Custom  Objects API](https://developer.zendesk.com/rest_api/docs/sunshine/custom_objects_api) from within the App framework for Sell.

-In Part 4 of the tutorial we will show you how to install the app as a private app in Sell and prepare a production build.
+In Part 4 of the tutorial, you will install the app as a private app in Sell and prepare a production build.
+Get started: []()